-Leslie Knope attempts to film a scripted Halloween safety PSA with her reluctant and uncooperative staff.
-The scene devolves into chaos as Tom demands a complex backstory for his character and April improvises dark, morbid responses to the safety lessons.
+Leslie Knope attempts to film a Halloween safety PSA with her reluctant and mischievous coworkers.
+The scene devolves into chaos as Tom and April derail the script with improvised backstories and dark humor, undermining Leslie's goal of creating a professional educational video.

 LESLIE: Hey, kids!
 The Parks Department wants you to have fun on Halloween.
-But we also believe that trick or treat doesn’t have to mean sick or hurt.
-[Trying to make it rhyme] Sick or hur-eeet.
-Rhymes with treat.
-Okay.
-Let’s watch this skit I’ve written, and copyrighted, about Halloween safety.
+But we also believe that “trick or treat” doesn’t have to mean “sick or hurt.”

 Create a free account to explore more